 A formal seminar, open to the academic community, is required as part of the final defense.
 The student is responsible for notifying the EEOB Graduate Student Services Officer of the time and location of the defense so that an announcement can be sent to the program faculty and students.
-The student is also responsible for bringing the Report on Final Examination for the Degree of Doctor of Philosophy form (Form 5) and signature page to the defense (https://graduate.ucr.edu/regulations-andprocedures#form_5_report_of_final_examination_for_the_degree_of_doctor_of_philosophy_aka final_defense).
+The student is responsible for filling out the "Final Defense Ph.D." petition in R'Grad and bringing the signature page to the defense.
+The "Signature Approval Page (Dissertation or Thesis)" petition in R'Grad also needs to be filled out by the student.
+Please be mindful of Graduate Divisions' deadlines for graduation.
 In a public seminar, the candidate defends the dissertation in response to questions from the dissertation committee, other faculty, and students.
 Following the seminar and question period, the candidate meets with the dissertation committee to answer additional questions and to receive the dissertation committee's decision on the exam (fail, accepted as is, or accepted pending major revisions).
 The committee provides the student with written comments on the dissertation draft or other detailed instructions as to which parts of the dissertation require revision and how the revision should be accomplished.
 Revision must be completed within 120 days of the final defense.
 Once the student has made the appropriate revisions and the committee is satisfied with the dissertation, it is filed with the Graduate Division.